natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-4EJ%20ADTW.md

 '''Cons:'''

 * Unlike the [[F-4E Phantom II]], the F-4EJ does not have the Agile Eagle upgrade
+* Lacks the more capable [[AIM-7E-2]] Sparrow, only has the basic AIM-7E that takes longer to start manoeuvring so it is harder to use in short-range fights
 * Limited ammunition in the frontally-mounted cannon
 * Quite large and heavy compared to other fighters at its rank